A Taxonomy of Hyperlink Hiding Techniques: Prevalence of Link Hiding Techniques

-The table shows that the 278 Web pages contain 9864 hidden links.
-F, G and H are the most popular link hidden techniques, which account for 75.3\% of that total.
+Table \ref{tbr2} describes the prevalence of hidden link techniques in detail.
+The table shows that the 4727 pages contain 16767 unique hidden links.
+F, G and H are the most popular link hiding techniques, which account for 75.3\% of that total.
 These three techniques can be easily used to hide multiple hyperlinks.
-It can be observed that some of the 278 web pages contain more than one link hidden technique.
+It can be observed that some of the 4727 web pages contain more than one link hiding technique.

-Are the 278 source pages and the 9864 target pages punished by the search engines?
-We do not know the detailed ranking strategy of commercial search engines, but we can explore this problem from a side by analyzing the PageRank values of the source and target hyperlinks.
+Are the 16767 target pages punished by the search engines?
+We do not know the detailed ranking strategy of commercial search engines, but we can explore this problem from a side by analyzing the PageRank values of the target hyperlinks.
 Google provides a public interface, toolbarqueries.google.com, for querying the PageRank values.
-Given the 278 source urls and the overwhelming target hyperlinks do not have hierarchical path, in the form of $http://+hostname$.
-We compared the PageRank values of the hostnames in our analysis.
-A hostname is a domain name assigned to a host computer, which is usually a combination of the host's local name with its parent domain's name.
-For example, $hostname(http://en.wikipedia.org/wiki/Hostname)=en.wikipedia.org$.
-In the rest of the section, the PageRank of a hyperlink or url refers to the PageRank of it's corresponding hostname.

-Table \ref{tbr3} shows the average PageRank values of source links, target hidden links and randomly selected 29994 hostnames from DNS resolution logs.
+Table \ref{tbr3} shows the average PageRank values of target hidden links and randomly selected 39756 urls from DNS resolution logs.

-Table \ref{tbr3} shows that the average PageRank values of source urls is 2.216, which means that spammers usually select the reputable pages to hide target hyperlinks.
-And the 9864 hidden links have an average PageRank value 1.32, which is higher than that of the randomly selected hostnames.
-The result means that Google does not establish the effective punitive mechanism for the hidden links.
-There is certainly another possibility: Google has punished these hidden links, which should have higher PageRank values if they do not cheat.
+Table \ref{tbr3} shows that the 16767 hidden links have an average PageRank value 1.34, which is higher than that of the randomly selected urls.
+To some extent, the result means that Google needs to establish a more effective punitive mechanism for the hidden links.

-We further analyzed whether the links hidden in government sites have higher PageRank values.
-Our study doesn't support this conclusion.
-The average PageRank value of links hidden in gov.cn sites is 1.319; however, that of links hidden in other sites is 1.342.